Skip to main content

 On Hill

 Lifts: Direct to chairlift!
 A new contactless experience on snow!
 Resort improvements included a partnership with Axess, the world’s best in gated RFID Lift technology.
-The new LouisXpress card system will provide easy to purchase e-lift tickets, Podium Passes, rentals, and lessons.
-The LouisXpress card is reloadable online, offers contactless pick-up boxes and self-checkout kiosks; reducing line-ups and creating a straight to chairlift experience for resort Guests.
+The new LouisXpress card system will provide easy-to-purchase e-lift tickets, Podium Passes, rentals, and lessons.
+The LouisXpress card is reloadable online, and offers contactless pick-up boxes and self-checkout kiosks; reducing line-ups and creating a straight-to-chairlift experience for resort Guests.
 When customers choose MSLM they will spend more time skiing and snowboarding.

 Lighting: Upgrading Musco lighting on Junkyard trail and adding new lights to Crescent and Smart Alec trails.
 Increasing operational terrain at night and enforcing MSLM’s reputation as the best night skiing option in Ontario for skiers and snowboarders!